sandialabs/pytribeam/docs/userguide/src/installation/README.md

 - Follow the Autoscript installation instructions provided by Thermo Fisher Scientific

-- With `AutoScript_4.8.1.exe`, install **Autoscript**
+- With `AutoScript_4.8.1.exe`, install **Autoscript** according to Thermo Fisher Scientific's instructions:
-  - Section 5 - Procedure, select the appropriate scripting configuration
+  - Section 5 - Procedure, select the appropriate scripting configuration.
+This codebase has been tested in both "Local" and "Offline" Scripting Configurations.
-  - AutoScript Server
+    - *Select Components* screen
-  - AutoScript Client
+      - AutoScript Client components
-    - Python 3.8 Distribution
-    - AutoScript Python Packages
         - We recommend not installing the following: PyCharm Community IDE, .NET API, preferring to use VS Code as an IDE
   - Select the installer option to add Python to the system Path.
   - Register to activate AutoScript license on this computer.
   - Restart the computer.